certbot/certbot/tests/letstest/README.md

 ## Installation and configuration
 These tests require Python 3, awscli, boto3, PyYAML, and fabric 2.0+.
-If you have Python 3 and virtualenv installed, you can use requirements.txt to create a virtual environment with a known set of dependencies by running:
+If you have Python 3 installed, you can use requirements.txt to create a virtual environment with a known set of dependencies by running:
 ```
 python3 -m venv venv3
 . ./venv3/bin/activate